mgmarques/demo-dao-jdbc/README.md

-# demo-dao-jdbc
+# Demo DAO with JDBC
-Java training Data access object design pattern apply to jdbc.
+Java training!
+Data Access Object design pattern apply to a JDBC connection to a MySQL.